Andresmup/github-foundations/23_AUTHENTICATION_&_SECURITY/Readme.md

 ## CODEQL

-CODEQL allows you to discover vulnerabilities across a codebase with CodeQL, its industry-leading semantic code analysis engine.
+CodeQL allows you to discover vulnerabilities across a codebase with CodeQL, its industry-leading semantic code analysis engine.
 CodeQL lets you query code as though it were data.
 Write a query to find all variants of a vulnerability, eradicating it forever.
 Then share your query to help others do the same.

 CodeQL is free for research and open source.